![]() |

 (Jessie) Oh, my wife just loves seeing the deer.

-(Jessie) Like tamarisk?
+(Jessie) Like eucalyptus?

 (Jessie) Right!
 And let me know if you need help with a new hard drive or something.

-(Cliff) I got your number
+(Cliff) I got your card

 (Jessie) And the great thing about computers is that you can send a whole lot of Email at once.
 Have you ever thought about, you know, doing the whole neighborhood at once?

 (Cliff) Yeah, when I get too old and famous to do this I might just organize an old fashioned "burn razing".
 Right now, there's no shortage of work for a Paul Bunyan like me....
-But I would like to get old Ahmed out here with Mario's kid and Mr. Peterson and have a work party some time with watermelon, lemonade and a BBQ.
+But I would like to get old Manuel out here with Mario's kid and Mr. Peterson and have a work party some time with watermelon, lemonade and a BBQ.

-(Jessie) Amerika...(with thick accent) what a country! (laughs)
+(Jessie) America...(with thick accent) what a country! (laughs)

 (Jessie) So what was it?